Wire data: Distinction between wire data and system self-reported data

 Wire data is distinct from machine-generated data, which is system self-reported information typically in the form of logs sourced from elements like network routers, servers, and other equipment.
 Unlike those forms of machine-generated data, which are dependent on the logging configurations of those devices, wire data is defined by wire and transport protocols.
 There is a small amount of overlap between wire data and machine-generated data but also significant differences.
 For example, web server logs typically record HTTP status code 200 responses, indicating that a web page was served to a client.
-However, web servers do not log the transaction payload and so would not be able to show which HTTP status code 200 responses were for pages with a “service unavailable” message.
-That information is contained in the wire data or transaction payload and is not logged by the server.
+However, web servers do not log the transaction payload and so would not be able to show which HTTP status code 200 responses were for pages with a "service unavailable" message.
+That information is contained in the wire data or transaction payload and is not necessarily logged by the server.